UndefeatedOrca/quartz/content/Poetry/2025/25-3 - March/25-3-24 - Hunger Games.md

 With friends I know

 ---
 A careful reader will note that I whatever rhyme scheme I intended to use at the beginning of the poem, I had given up by the end.
-In theory, it was mean to be ABABBCBCCDCDDEDE . . .
+In theory, it was mean to be ABABBCBCCDCDDEDE . . . but I choose to assert that the loss of structure is actually a commentary on either my sleepiness or the origin of the free time that allows me to watch movies.